The Hermitian Distance degree of an Algebraic Variety: The Hermitian Distance degree

 where $a,b,c,d,e,f\in\C$.
 In particular, $X$ is given by the zero set of the symmetric bilinear form

 that is uniquely determined by the complex symmetric matrix $A$.

-Let us recall a well known fact on symmetric complex matrices that can be found in \cite[Corollary 4.4.4 (c)]{hj2013}.
+Let us recall a well known fact on complex symmetric matrices that can be found in \cite[Corollary 4.4.4 (c)]{hj2013}.

-\begin{Prop} Let $A$ be a symmetric complex matrix, then there exists a unitary matrix $U$ such that the product $UAU^T$ is a non negative diagonal matrix whose diagonal entries are the singular values of $A$, in any desired order. \end{Prop}
+\begin{Prop} Let $A$ be a complex symmetric matrix.
+There exists a unitary matrix $U$ such that the product $UAU^T$ is a non negative diagonal matrix whose diagonal entries are the singular values of $A$, in any desired order. \end{Prop}

-We will use this result to limit the number of cases we have to address.
+We will use the result above to limit the number of cases we have to address.

-\begin{Theo} Let $X$ be a projective conic and let $A$ be its representative complex symmetric matrix.
+\begin{Theo} Let $X$ be a projective conic and $A$ be its representative complex symmetric matrix.

 If $A$ is singular then \begin{enumerate}[\normalfont i)] \item $\vHD(X)=1$ and $\HD(X)=\lbrace 1\rbrace$ if $\rk(A)=1$, \item $\vHD(X)=2$ and $\HD(X)=\lbrace 2\rbrace$ if $\rk(A)=2$. \end{enumerate}

 If $A$ is non singular then \begin{enumerate}[\normalfont i)] \item $\vHD(X)=2$ and $\HD(X)=\lbrace 2\rbrace$ if $A$ has only one singular value, \item $\vHD(X)=6$ if $A$ has two different singular values, \item $\vHD(X)=8$ if $A$ has three different singular values. \end{enumerate} \end{Theo} \begin{proof} By Lemma~\ref{actionX}, since the Hermitian inner product is invariant under the action of unitary matrices on the complex vector space, we can study of the Hermitian distance problem for $X$ on the variety $U\cdot X$ where $U$ is a $3\times 3$ unitary matrix.
 We combine this fact with Proposition~\ref{unmat} and choose a $3\times 3$ unitary matrix $U$ such that relabeling the parameters and applying a change of variables, the quadratic form representing $U\cdot X$ is